-Strolling through the walls of Rhodes Old Town in Greece is like taking a step back into time, and from the moment we entered Gate D’ambrose we couldn’t believe our eyes!
+Strolling through the walls of Rhodes Old Town in Greece is like taking a step back into time.
+From the moment we entered the D’ambrose Gate we couldn’t believe our eyes!
 For a place with so much incredible history, it’s still the heartbeat of the city on one of the most beautiful islands in Greece.
 Join us as we take you through all the must-see spots and best things to do in Rhodes Old Town!

 Quick History of Rhodes Old Town